chipsalliance/dromajo/readme.txt

 3.3 Network usage
 -----------------

+The easiest way is to use the "user" mode network driver.
+No specific configuration is necessary.

-RISCVEMU uses a "tap" network interface to redirect the network traffic from a VirtIO network adapter.
+RISCVEMU also supports a "tap" network driver to redirect the network traffic from a VirtIO network adapter.

 You can look at the netinit.sh script to create the tap network